March 17, 2020

-You’ve recovered from the shock of a disaster due to server failure or a recent flood that damaged all your computers, and you probably thought the worst is over.
+So, you’ve recovered from the shock of a disaster due to server failure or a recent flood that damaged all your computers, and you probably thought the worst is over.
 Unfortunately, you may not be out of the woods yet.
-Even though you backed up all your important data, you find out the backups failed, and your business has ‘frozen over’.
+Even though you backed up all your important data, you find out the backups failed.

 Disaster recovery testing has to be done in order to validate your business continuity plan.
-Depending on the solution (not all solutions include an on-site device that can virtualize instantly), you should test that your backups are recoverable through:
+Depending on the solution, you should test that your backups are recoverable through:

-- Your onsite-business continuity device (to ensure that your device is able to recover your data in seconds right from the device itself)
+- Your onsite-business continuity device (to ensure that your device can recover your data in seconds right from the device itself)

 - The cloud-to-onsite location (to check download speeds and effects on resources)